wolframkriesing/purescript-book/text/chapter6.md

 threeAreEqual a1 a2 a3 = a1 == a2 && a2 == a3
 ```

 The type declaration looks like an ordinary polymorphic type defined using `forall`.
-However, there is a type class constraint in parentheses, separated from the rest of the type by a double arrow `=>`.
+However, there is a type class constraint `Eq a`, separated from the rest of the type by a double arrow `=>`.

 This type says that we can call `threeAreEqual` with any choice of type `a`, as long as there is an `Eq` instance available for `a` in one of the imported modules.